edwardj4747/ICESat-2-Android-App/README.md

 # ICESat-2-Android-App

-Current Progress (last update 6/1): basic search layout download data from AWS source storing dates, times, latitudes, and longitudes in app convert dates into users timezone remove the dates that have already split up dates into chains based on date
+Current Progress (last update 6/1):
+   * basic search layout
+   * download data from source
+   * storing dates, times, latitudes, and longitudes in app
+   * convert dates into users timezone
+   * remove the dates that have already
+   * split up dates into chains based on date